Family Law Paralegal Services » Child Relocation Paralegal Services

 Notice of Intended Relocation of Children

 When a parent plans to relocate with a child, a formal notice of intended relocation is required.
 This notice provides specific information about the proposed move and initiates the relocation process.
+Learn more about preparing a notice of intended relocation of children.

 Objection to Intended Relocation of Children

 If the other parent disagrees with the proposed relocation, they may file an objection requesting court review.
 An objection allows concerns about the impact of the move to be formally presented.
+Learn more about objecting to a proposed relocation.

 Why Proper Preparation Matters